abelzhang115/abelzhang115/README.md

 #### bucket policy
 A bucket policy is a type of resource-based policy that can be used to grant permissions to the principal that is specified in the policy.
 Principals can be in the same account as the resource or in other accounts.
 For cross-account permissions to other AWS accounts or users in another account, you must use a bucket policy.

+#### S3 website endpoints
+When you configure your bucket as a static website, the website is available at the AWS Region-specific website endpoint of the bucket.
+Depending on your Region, your Amazon S3 website endpoints follow one of these two formats.
+*s3-website dash (-) Region ‐ http://bucket-name.s3-website.Region.amazonaws.com
+*s3-website dot (.)
+Region ‐ http://bucket-name.s3-website-Region.amazonaws.com
+These URLs return the default index document that you configure for the website.